roboseb/pokemetrics/README.md

     I removed the transition animation between different pokemon sizes and had the box reset when changing pokemon.
 This seems to have fixed my issue but I may look into a better fix so I can keep the animation.

+November 14th, 2023

+    Cough has not massively improved, but I'm feeling pretty good.
+Gonna fix one of the final resizing issues then get through some bug fixes before introducing some real styling and UI/UX.

+November 15th, 2023

+    Ended work on this early yesterday cause I was helping my mom move.
+Her sister's car broke down, so what should have been done quickish took us almost 10 hours.
+Regardless, I'm back and there's yet work to do.

+    Gonna start by I think adding feet and inches at least for the pokemon's displayed info.

 --To-Do--

 DONE-basic inputs